 Gynecology is a specialized branch of medicine that focuses on the health of the female body with an emphasis on the reproductive system.
-The Woman’s Health Pavilion specializes in gynecology for women in Queens and on Long Island, NY.
+The Woman’s Health Pavilion specializes in gynecology for women in Queens and Long Island, NY.
 Our large, well-trained team of providers includes board-certified gynecologists, nurse practitioners, and physician assistants all knowledgeable about the unique needs of women.
-Whether your daughter has recently had her first period, you are looking for a trusted professional to support your ongoing health, you have gone through menopause, or you’re at another stage of life, we look forward to cultivating an ongoing partnership of wellness together.
+Whether your daughter has recently had her first period, you are looking for a trusted professional to support your ongoing health, need an experienced provider to take care of you and your pregnancy, or have gone through menopause, we look forward to cultivating an ongoing partnership of wellness together.

 To meet with a gynecologist or other experienced practitioner at one of our multiple offices in Queens or on Long Island, request an appointment.
 We see patients 7 days a week and offer same-day appointments for urgent conditions.